wangyu-/tinyfecVPN/README.md

 # How doest it work

-TinyFecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of addtional bandwidth.
+TinyFecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of additional bandwidth usage.
 The algorithm for FEC is called Reed-Solomon.

 ![](/images/FEC.PNG)